languagecodec/languagecodec.github.io/index.md

 </table>

 <p>&nbsp;</p>
-10. This was at the March election, eighteen fifty five.<br>
+10.This was at the March election, eighteen fifty five.<br>
 <table>
     <tr>
         <th> GT</th>